MarshHawk/automation-framework/README.md

     ```pytest --html=google-results.html --self-contained-html --cucumber-json=google-results.json```

-* Now google-results.html is in the root and can be opened with Chrome.
+* Now google-results.html is in the root and can be opened with Chrome, note the descriptive log info.
 Also, if google-results.json file is in the root directory of the project, run the python script to convert it to cucumber-google-results.html, which should open in your default browser:

      ```python run_cucumber_report_builder.py```